SAM 2++: Tracking Anything at Any Granularity: Introduction

-Video tracking has been a fundamental task in computer vision for decades, aiming to estimate the state of an arbitrary target in video sequences given its initial status.
-Despite sharing this core objective, the tracking domain has fragmented into several independent sub-tasks based on different target granularities, including Single Object Tracking~\citep{lasot,TrackingNet,got10k} (SOT) with bounding box, Video Object Segmentation~\citep{davis17,youtube-vos,LVOS_V1} (VOS) with precise pixel-level mask, and Point Tracking~\citep{badja,zheng2023pointodyssey,tapvid} with tiny points.
+\IEEEPARstart{V}{ideo} tracking has been a fundamental task in computer vision for decades, aiming to estimate the state of an arbitrary target in video sequences given its initial status.
+Despite sharing this core objective, the tracking domain has fragmented into several independent sub-tasks based on different target granularities, including Single Object Tracking~\cite{lasot,TrackingNet,got10k} (SOT) with bounding box, Video Object Segmentation~\cite{davis17,youtube-vos,LVOS_V1} (VOS) with precise pixel-level mask, and Point Tracking~\cite{badja,zheng2023pointodyssey,tapvid} with tiny points.
+All three tasks follow user-specified targets over time, but represent target states as coarse object locations, dense object shapes, or fine-grained keypoints at different granularities.
 This fragmentation based on state granularity has led most video tracking research to focus on a specific task and propose specialized designs only for that task.
-While this design trend enhances tracking performance, it limits the generalization ability of tracking models across multiple tasks and results in redundancy in both model design and parameters.
-To unify tasks, current unified vision models typically share feature extraction backbones while employing task-specific branches~\citep{zhu2022uniperceiver}, convert those tasks into a seq2seq framework~\citep{chen2021pix2seq}, or share one appearance model for either propagation or association~\citep{wang2021UniTrack, yu2024unifiedtt, Unicorn, UNINEXT, OmniTracker}.
+While this design trend enhances tracking performance, it limits the generalization ability of tracking and training across multiple tasks and results in redundancy in both model design and parameters.
+To unify tasks, current unified vision models typically share feature extraction backbones while employing task-specific branches~\cite{zhu2022uniperceiver}, convert those tasks into a seq2seq framework~\cite{chen2021pix2seq}, or share one appearance model for either propagation or association~\cite{wang2021UniTrack, yu2024unifiedtt, Unicorn, UNINEXT, OmniTracker}.
+Still, such unification often remains at shared components rather than a common representation of tracking states.
 However, they choose to provide different interfaces for different tasks, rather than seeking a unified visual representation of tracking targets, and ignore the point tracking task.